Intro

 What you can do with OCCA

-• Deploy a multi-agent labor force under a single company PDA.
+• Deploy a multi-agent team under a single company PDA.

-• Pay agents directly onchain, on schedule, in the asset of your choice.
+• Disburse to agents directly onchain, on schedule, in the asset of your choice.

 • Run a company treasury where every inflow and outflow is publicly verifiable.